kanedafromparis/khool-jkube-prez/ReadMe.md

-# 2 - Use mariadb via a docker instance
+# 3 - Build a docker image from our projet and use mariadb with docker-compose
 ## Reminder

 This application is created in order to introduce [https://dmp.fabric8.io/](fabric8io/docker-maven-plugin)

-At this step we want to add a database via docker
+At this step we want to create a docker image of our project and make it works with mariadb within the same docker network

-## Sample To Do List web application using Spring Boot (and Mariadb)
+## Sample To Do List web application using Spring Boot, Mariadb using docker-compose

-### This is a simple Todo list application using Spring Boot (Spring JPA, Thymeleaf template)
+### This is a simple Todo list application using Spring Boot (Spring JPA, Thymeleaf template, Mariadb, )

 1. instantiate a local mariadb